WaltGurley/VisLabWorkshopGIS/README.md

 # VisLabWorkshopGIS
-An introductory guide to mapping and using GIS
+An (incomplete) introductory guide to mapping and using GIS